fdiniro/CCPDashButton/README.md

 -	cluster-creator.py (from the DashButton-Backend project from Riccardo Tortorici) trigger a new cluster provisioning supplying the right information in a json schema.
 To setup the Linux box you can follow these steps:
 -	Install mosquito (pub/sub)
--	Follow install guidelines for cluster-creator.py
+-	Follow setup guidelines for cluster-creator.py, you will have to capture the REST call that the CCP GUI will  against CCP in order to get the right values and names for your specific infrastructure.
+This payload will be used as json template to by the cluster-creator.py script
--	Copy the MQTTHandler, make it executable and launch it
+-	Copy the MQTTHandler script, make it executable and launch it